Athena 1 (computer): Specifications

 In the first quarter of 1984, Athena released an upgrade kit for the laptop which housed a Harris 80C86, the CMOS version of Intel's 8086 microprocessor.
 This kit gave the laptop the ability to run application software programmed for MS-DOS.
 As well, the kit came packaged with a copy of MS-DOS itself.
 The kit in practice made the computer a tri-processor machine based on two platforms, CP/M and MS-DOS.
 According to computer journalist Michael Nadeau, this kit was the first use of a CMOS version of the 8086 in a laptop.

+Development and release

+David Mitchell of San Juan Capistrano, California, founded Athena Computer & Electronic Systems in June 1982.
+Mitchell set out the company to design a high-end portable computer "for the discriminating [user]", delivering a prototype of his computer to the press just eight months after incorporating his company, in February 1983.
+Named the Athena 1 (or Athena I), the laptop was one of the first to incorporate solid-state storage as its primary means of operation and data storage.

 Athena Computer & Electronic Systems dissolved in 1987, having only released the Athena 1.